opulo-inc/docs/docs/openpnp/calibration/5-mm-per-pixel/index.md

 1. Then click the `Measure` button.
   ![Click the measure button](images/click-measure-button.png)

-1. A box with drag handles will appear in the camera view.
+1. Click and drag in the camera view to create a box.
 Drag the box so that it lines up with the lines on the datum board; they are exactly 5mm x 5mm.
 Make sure that you are aligning the bounding box with the **center** of the lines as shown in the image below.
   ![Drag the box to the center of the outline square on the datum board.](images/Screen Shot 2022-05-19 at 12.30.48 PM.png)

     !!!
 Note "Squareness"